 |RL0x||LoRa Radio RL01=434MHz, RL02=868MHz, RL03=915MHz|

 - Assemble the above flight station hardware

 - Insert the flight station hardware into the USB port

 - Open XinaBoxUploader

-- Using the dropdown, select the “XK07” application
+- Using the dropdown, select the application suitable for your radio type:

 - Click “FLASH”

-- At provisioning fill in the form with WiFi SSID, WiFi secret,
+- At provisioning fill in the form with WiFi SSID, WiFi password

-- Choose 868 MHz if you are in Europe and 915MHz if you are in the US.
+- If there is a dropdown for frequency, choose 868 MHz if you are in Europe and 915MHz if you are in the US.
 Both RL02 and RL03 can use both frequencies.

 - Power up the Ground Station, then power up the Flight Station.

 - Download OwnTracks to your iPhone or Android Phone: https://owntracks.org